Shikikenmon'in no Mikushige: Work

 In the drizzle, tears fall like rain, and my ink-dyed sleeves have no time to wash.

-The Gyokuyō Wakashū also contains Shikikenmon-in no Mikushige's poem mourning the death of Onakako.
+The Gyokuyō Wakashū also contains a poem mourning the death of Shikikenmon-in no Mikushige, suggesting she had died before its completion.

 Anecdote

-Poet and nun Abutsu-ni, a colleague of Onakako in the service of Princess Kuniko, arrived in Kamakura in 1279 and frequently exchanged letters with acquaintances in Kyoto.
+Poet and nun Abutsu-ni, a colleague of Shikikenmon-in no Mikushige in the service of Princess Kuniko, arrived in Kamakura in 1279 and frequently exchanged letters with acquaintances in Kyoto.
 She wrote in her Sixteenth Night Diary:

 The one in Shikikenmon'in's Gokasodono Hall is said to be the daughter of the Grand Minister of State of Kuga.
 She has also been included in numerous collections since the Zokugosen era, and has also been heard in [Imperial] household interviews.
 Her name is therefore not hidden.
 She now serves Ankamon'in as a lady-in-waiting.

-From this, we can see that Onakako was considered a powerful poet and was considered of great importance during the reign of Emperor Ankamon'in and called "Okata".
+From this, it is visible that that Shikikenmon-in no Mikushige was seen as an accomplished poet and held in great esteem by her peers.